 The Fundamentals range was created as a way of designing out textile waste and design in 'closed loop' solutions.
 The garments were made by upcycling uniforms otherwise destined to become textile waste.
 The range utilised three remanufacturing techniques Space Between had developed during researching this project and the pieces were available for purchase through our online shop.

 Eight videos were created to raise an awareness of sustainable fashion to an audience of potential collaborators, buyers and corporate partners.
 The videos introduced its viewers to Space Between and concepts like garment production cycles and close loop systems.
+These videos shared alternative fashion practices: some were primarily educational and informative while others focused on radical transparency of the process by giving a look behind the curtain of clothing manufacturing.
+All served to shift fashion practices, build competencies, and suggest new approaches for consumers and creators.

 In the lead up to Space Between's official launch a flash mob was organised at Wellington's Midland Park as a part of Fashion Revolution Day, April 16.
 Space Between hosted an event on the 24th as part of Fashion Revolution with a panel discussion at Massey Wellington and a free screening of the documentary Traceable which looks at the growing disconnect between where and how clothing is made and its consumers.
 Massey & Space Between also participated in the #whomademyclothes campaign which challenged people to consider the origins of their wardrobe.